1••••|••••2••••|••••3••••|••••4••••home•••Contents Index

 • Da Beat Thing exercises (see below)

-Here are a few practice goal suggestions: play the scale, strum and rhythm exercises smoothly, and know the symbols, chords and technique by heart.
+Here are practice goal suggestions: play the scale, strum and rhythm exercises smoothly, and know the symbols, chords and technique by heart.

-Set aside enough time to work through your practice routine without interruption.
-Don't do other things like gaming or scrolling through Instagram.
+Set aside time to work through your practice routine without interruption.
+Don't do other things like gaming or scrolling through social media.
 Devote your full attention to playing guitar.

 Be Critical and Spot Practice

-Listen critically to your playing and make adjustments to improve.
+Listen critically to your playing and make changes to improve.
 For example, if chord transitions are not smooth, ask yourself why.
-Spending too much time deciphering chord diagrams because you didn't memorize them?
-Staggering finger placement instead of placing all the fingers down at the same time?
-Once you understand the problem, spot practice the trouble area slowly.
-Gradually increase tempo after technical issues are resolved.
-This type of approach accelerates improvement and, ultimately, enjoyment of playing.
+Are you spending too much time deciphering chord diagrams because you didn't memorize them?
+Perhaps you are staggering finger placement instead of placing all the fingers down at the same time?
+Once you understand the problem, spot practice that area slowly so you can work in the improvements.
+Increase tempo after technical issues are resolved.
+This approach accelerates improvement and, ultimately, enjoyment of playing.

 Pink Lotus Lily | Honolulu HI